anubhutivyas/RL/docs/references/index.md

 - Read the [Configuration Reference](configuration-reference) for detailed parameter documentation
 - Explore the [CLI Reference](cli-reference) for command usage patterns
-- Check the [Troubleshooting](troubleshooting) guide for common issues
+- Check the [Troubleshooting](../guides/troubleshooting) guide for common issues
 - Review the [Guides](../guides/index) for practical examples

+---